The neutron star inner crust: an empirical essay: The neutron star layers.

 \subsection{Results}

-We construct the total EoS for the neutron stars as follows: We use the BPS~\cite{BPS} EoS for the outer crust and the BBP~\cite{BBP} EoS for the inner crust for densities up to 0.003 fm$^{-3}$.
+I construct the total EoS for the neutron stars as follows: We use the BPS~\cite{BPS} EoS for the outer crust and the BBP~\cite{BBP} EoS for the inner crust for densities up to 0.003 fm$^{-3}$.
 The EoS for the core is given by QHD calculations with NL$\rho$ parametrization~\cite{Liu} starting at 0.08 $fm^{-3}$.
-For this model, this correspond exactly to half of the saturation density.
-The small region in the inner crust between 0.003 fm$^{-3}$ $<~n~<$ 0.08 fm$^{-3}$ is parameterizated by the eq.~\ref{e1}.
-We also compare the results without this parametrization.
-In this case the BBP EoS is direct linked to the QHD model at 0.035 fm$^{-3}$ and called ``No InCr''.
+For this model, this corresponds exactly to half of the saturation density.
+The small region in the inner crust in the range 0.003 fm$^{-3}$ $<~n~<$ 0.08 fm$^{-3}$ is parametrizated by the eq.~\ref{e1}.
+I also compare the results without this parametrization.
+In this case the BBP EoS is used for densities up to 0.035 fm$^{-3}$ and linked directly to the QHD EoS.
+This is the standard approach~\cite{HaenselBook,Glen}, here I called it ``BPS+BBP''.

-We displayed in Fig.~\ref{FL1} the EoS for all values of $\gamma$.
+I displayed in Fig.~\ref{FL1} the EoS for all values of $\gamma$.
 As pointed out earlier, the analysed region is very small, therefore the differences between the different values of $\gamma$ cannot be perceived with the traditional linear plot.
-The differences becomes clear if we use use logarithm scale.
-As can be seen, lower the value of $\gamma$, stiffer is the EoS for the inner crust.
-When we link the BBP to the QHD directly, (No InCr) we see that that this model is similar to $\gamma$ = 7/3 up to energy density of 0.01 fm$^{-4}$; afterwards it becomes closer to $\gamma$ = 4.
+The differences become clear if we use use logarithm scale.
+As can be seen, the lower the value of $\gamma$, the stiffer the EoS for the inner crust.
+When we link the BBP to the QHD directly, (BPS+BBP) we see that that this model is similar to $\gamma$ = 7/3 up to energy density of 0.01 fm$^{-4}$; afterwards it becomes closer to $\gamma$ = 4.

 As for all values of $\gamma$ we always have a monotically increasing EoS, we can gain additional physical insight studying the behaviour of the speed of sound of the inner crust.
 The square of the speed of sound is defined as: